ajahl/edge-ai-playground/README.md

 # Edge AI Playground

-This workspace contains six WebGPU/WebLLM variants with different runtime shapes:
+This workspace contains eight WebGPU/WebLLM variants with different runtime shapes:

 - [chromium-openai-api-bridge](./chromium-openai-api-bridge): a Node bridge that keeps a real Chromium page alive and exposes a localhost OpenAI-compatible API.
+- [docker-chromium-webgpu-bridge](./docker-chromium-webgpu-bridge): a Docker-first Node bridge that serves its renderer, launches Chromium in-container, and exposes an external OpenAI-compatible API.
 - [electron-openai-api-bridge](./electron-openai-api-bridge): an Electron desktop wrapper that exposes a localhost OpenAI-compatible API from the Electron main process.
+- [terminal-webgpu-llm](./terminal-webgpu-llm): a terminal-first dashboard and local API bridge that keeps WebLLM running in a hidden Chromium renderer.
 - [webgpu-llm-web-server](./webgpu-llm-web-server): a minimal browser-hosted WebGPU LLM service where the page runs WebLLM and same-origin browser code calls the API directly.
 - [firefox-webgpu-llm-extension](./firefox-webgpu-llm-extension): a Firefox sidebar extension that runs WebLLM locally in the extension UI and adds storage cleanup and usage reporting.
 - [chromium-webgpu-llm-extension](./chromium-webgpu-llm-extension): a Chromium-family side panel extension that mirrors the Firefox extension behavior using a MV3 service worker and an offscreen engine host.